-Within half an hour, you’ll have your new debit card and have online banking all set up.
-The great thing is that you’ve already filled in all your details online, so you don’t have the faff of going through all this in branch.
+Within about half an hour, you’ll have your new debit card and have online banking all set up.
+The best thing is that you’ve already filled in all your details online, so you don’t have the faff of going through all this in branch.

 However, just to reiterate, it is definitely also possible to set up your account once you’re in Australia.

-6. Applying for your Tax File Number (TFN)
+6. Apply for your Australian Tax File Number (TFN)

 Time taken: Ten minutes to apply, two weeks for it to arrive

-Within two weeks of arrival, make sure you apply for your TFN.
+Within two weeks of arriving to Australia, make sure you apply for your TFN.
 You should do this regardless of how late you plan to start working.
-They aren’t obligatory to work in Australia, but without one you will pay more tax (and who wants that?).
+They aren’t technically obligatory to work in Australia, but without one you will pay more tax (and who wants that?).

-Want help finding work in Australia?
-Check out my awesome guide right here, full of tips and helpful links!
+Need help finding work in Australia?
+Check out my awesome guide right here, full of tips, tricks and helpful links!

-Luckily this is a very simple process.
+Luckily applying for your TFN is a very simple process.
 Simply go to the website and fill in your details.
 You will need the following information with you when you apply: